uncovertruth/Userdive-iOS-SDK/USAGE.md

 ```

 Call `updateScreen` to change tracking view instance.
-And call `setScreenName` to set name of view.
+And call `setScreenName` to set name of screen.

 ```objective-c
 - (void)viewDidAppear:(BOOL)animated